 1. Give employees a voice.

-Employees want to feel empowered to influence important decisions at their organizations—to have a seat at the table, to feel like their opinions and input matter, and to take ownership in the company’s success.
+Employees want to feel empowered to influence important decisions at their organisations—to have a seat at the table, to feel like their opinions and input matter, and to take ownership in the company’s success.
 Only 52% of employees feel they influence important decisions at work.

 One focus group participant in Toronto describes it this way: “I used to work at Starbucks and they have a lovely way of doing things, where it feels like everyone is equal.
 Even when you come in at entry level, they say you are at the same level as your boss.
 They tell you that one day you could even be in the board room.
 That message really encourages your spirit.
 It makes you feel like you are a part of something bigger, that you’re doing something for both the company and for yourself.”